hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/select-list.md

 select distinct *
 ```

-### Select Distinct Rows
+### 4. Select Distinct Rows with Specific Columns

-The DISTINCT qualifier can also be combined with specific columns:
+The `DISTINCT` qualifier can also be combined with specific columns:

 ```java
 this.sql.selectDistinct(a.name, a.price.mult(a.qty).as("total"), a.status)